HotCakeX/Harden-Windows-Security/Wiki posts/Windows Defender Application Control (WDAC)/WDAC for Fully managed device - Variant 2.md

 <br>

-## Creating Supplemental policy for new app installations or apps already installed
+## Creating Supplemental Policy for New App Installations or Apps Already Installed

 If the app you are trying to allow isn't installed and when you try to install it you see a blocked/error message, you can use the following syntaxes to allow them to run and then automatically create Supplemental policy for them.